stephensamonte/VT-Entrepreneurship-Club-Clubhouse/README.md

 # VT-Entrepreneurship-Club-Clubhouse

 EClub CRC Concept Design.
-Hannah Stephenson is instructing me what to include in the space.
+Hannah Stephenson led the creation of this with me.

+# Environment

+The 3D model is a Google SketchUp file.
+To view and make edits to it you can launch the [Google SketchUp](https://www.sketchup.com/) Web Application and import the file to make edits

 ## Latest Showcase Video:
 [![Latest Showcase](https://img.youtube.com/vi/1RKZhQ0pr6w/0.jpg)](https://www.youtube.com/watch?v=1RKZhQ0pr6w)